Uplifting edges in higher order networks: spectral centralities for non-uniform hypergraphs: Conclusions

 We start with the uniformization of the hypergraph from the bottom up.
-For that, consider a hypergraph $H=(V,E)$ whose maximum hyperedge size is $M$, and a size $m\geq M$.
-We can turn every hyperedge of size lower than $m$ into that size by adding an auxiliary node (this notion of adding extra nodes is already present in other hypergraph-related works, such as \cite{zhen2022community}, although with a completely different purpose), which we name ``$\star$'', possibly multiple times within the same hyperedge\footnote{This special variant of hypergraphs has already been discussed in the literature, see e.g. Section 4.7.1. of \cite{qi2017tensor}.}.
+For that, consider a hypergraph $H=(V,E)$ whose maximum hyperedge size is $M$, and a size $m\geq M$, possibly with multiset hyperedges, i.e. hyperedges where the same node is contained more than once (hypergraphs with such particularity are sometimes referred to as ``multihypergraphs'' \cite{qi2017tensor}).
+We can turn every hyperedge of size lower than $m$ into that size by adding an auxiliary node\footnote{ This notion of adding extra nodes is already present in other hypergraph-related works, although with completely different purposes: In \cite{zhen2022community}) they call it ``augmentation'' and use it for community detection, in \cite{ouvrard2018adjacency} they call it ``inflation'' and use it for hypergraph polynomials.
+In either case they use a simpler, unweighted version, which only encodes adjacency and not strength of it, in contrast with our proposal.}, which we name ``$\star$'', possibly multiple times within the same hyperedge.

 More precisely, we have the following definition. \begin{definition}[Uplifted hypergraph at order $m$] Let $H = (V, E)$ be a hypergraph whose maximum hyperedge size is $M$ and let $m \geq M$.
 We define the uplifted hypergraph at order $m$ as